deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “...She saved all our lives, Mark.
 I can tell you that much.”

 Jack took a sharp breath, picked up some discarded plates and cups, and headed indoors.
 He didn’t want to hear more.
 He’d gone over Sara’s death with Adam.
 He knew how it had gone, how things had unfolded.
-He new the truth… And no matter how kind it might be, he knew that Gabe had just lied.
+He knew the truth… And no matter how kind it might be, he knew that Gabe had just lied.

 He didn’t think he could stand the grateful look on his dad’s face any longer.